flan/SillyTavern-Docs/Usage/World_Info/index.md

 SillyTavern supports multiple concurrent Lorebooks in a chat:

 * Any number of Active World Lorebooks, which apply to all chats.
+* Up to one chat lorebook, which can keep track of chat-specific history or customizations.
 * Any number of character-bound Lorebooks, which apply to the character in all chats.
 * Up to one persona-bound lorebook, which applies to the persona in all chats.
-* Up to one chat lorebook, which can keep track of chat-specific history or customizations.

 The behaviour of these Lorebooks are all functionally identical and entries activated from any will be given equal consideration for prompt-insertion.

+### Association

+World Lorebooks may be bound from the World Info screen, accessible from the main SillyTavern menu.

+Chat Lorebooks may be bound by selecting a character or group chat, then clicking the `Chat Lore` button.

+Character-bound Lorebooks may be bound by selecting a character, then clicking the `Character Lore` button.

+Persona Lorebooks may be bound by selecting a Persona, then clicking the `Persona Lore` button.

+## Character Lore

+Optionally, one World Info file could be assigned to a character to serve as a dedicated lore source across all chats with that character (including groups).

+To do that, navigate to a Character Management panel and click a globe button, then pick World Info from a dropdown list and click "Ok".

+To unbind or change character lore, Shift-click the globe button.
+If on mobile, click "More..." and then "Link World Info".

 ## Suggestions and common pitfalls